Business & Economics

 E-scooters have taken off.
 But what are the ethical dilemmas in their supply chain and in consumers’ wellbeing?

 The New Zealand Government is considering significant changes to the configuration of public service media in New Zealand.
-Although there have been no announcements as to what these changes might be, one option is that TVNZ and RNZ might be disestablished in favour of an entirely new public service media entity.

 As California burns, oceans rise, storms intensify, and Greenland’s glaciers melt, the world continues to try to identify solutions to the ongoing climate crisis.